 We absolutely loved the presentation by this gentleman, who had been a lobster fisherman.
 All 3 presenters made references to God and his creation, which was so refreshing!
 There was also Scripture on the wall in one of the rooms.
 This first man taught us all about lobster fishing.

 The next room was the lobster hatchery.
 The man in there told us about their mission.
-They get these pregnant lobsters from fisherman who catch them by accident.
+They get these pregnant lobsters from fishermen who catch them by accident.
 See the thousands of black eggs on her?

 The final room had a touch tank where the kids got to touch quite a few ocean creatures: sea squirt, sea cucumber, horseshoe crab, sea star, and moon snail.